-Dr. Walton also talked to us about slip decoration.
-While studying the thin relief lines found painted within red figures, and the thicker contour lines painted around red figures, Dr. Walton and his team found that the raised relief lines were completely vitrified, while the flat contour lines still contained some unvitrified clay particles.
-This suggested that the relief lines were fired to higher temperatures than the contour lines, something that went against most of our readings—that the pottery was fired multiple times rather than all at once.
+Walton also talked to us about slip decoration.
+While studying the thin relief lines found painted within red figures, and the thicker contour lines painted around red figures, Walton and his team found that the raised relief lines were completely vitrified, while the flat contour lines still contained some unvitrified clay particles.
+This suggested that the relief lines were fired to higher temperatures than the contour lines, something that went against most of our readings which said pots were only fired once; Walton’s findings suggest that pottery was fired multiple times rather than all at once.
 The closer we get to understanding slip, the more it seems to elude us.

 Earlier in the week, we planned for the snowstorm by picking up the supplies we need to decorate our own tiles at home.
 The supplies we tested last week for applying the slip were laid out on a table so we could choose those that we found worked best for each of us, including making our own chopstick paintbrushes from various animal hairs.
 Last week we had difficulty creating raised relief lines with the slip, and unfortunately we could not look at the cups in the archaeological museum this week for comparison.
 Hopefully we will be able to look at the cups outside of class and replicate the lines at home through trial and error while painting our own images.

 For further reference, see: Walton, M., Trentelman, K., Cianchetta, I., Maish, J., Saunders, D., Foran, B., Mehta, A. “Zn in Athenian Black Gloss Ceramic Slips: A Trace Element Marker for Fabrication Technology.”
 Journal of the American Ceramic Society, 2014: 1-7.

 Walton, Marc et al. “Material Evidence for Multiple Firings of Ancient Athenian Red-Figure Pottery.”
 Journal of the American Ceramic Society, 96, 7, 2013: 2031–2035.